Secretary of State of Kansas: Electoral

 The secretary of state is the chief elections officer of the state, administering elections and voter registration throughout the state.
 The office also receives campaign finance reports and registers lobbyists.
 The duty of regulating lobbying and campaign finance is shared with the Kansas Governmental Ethics Commission.
 The secretary was granted by the Kansas Legislature prosecutorial power in voter fraud cases and is the first and only secretary of state to hold that power.

 Economic

 The secretary operates the Business Filing Center, which registers business entities, trademarks, trade names and liens made pursuant to the Uniform Commercial Code.

 The secretary regulates a wide variety of businesses, including sports agents, trade unions, cemeteries and funeral homes.

 Administrative

 The Secretary's Publications Section is responsible for publishing various legal and informational documents for the state including statutory and administrative law publications such as session laws, regulations and the state's gazette, the Kansas Register.

-The secretary also operates "Safe at Home", the state's Address Confidentiality Program and conducts census adjustments.